CycloneDX/cyclonedx-esbuild/README.md

 ## 🚧 🏗️ this project is an early development stage

-See the projects issues, discussions, pull requests and milestone for the progress.
+See the project's issues, discussions, pull requests and milestone for the progress.

 - planning/vision: https://github.com/CycloneDX/cyclonedx-esbuild-plugin/discussions/3